TobiasSekan/DailyKanji/Documentation/Roadmap.md

 ## BUG
 * Test pool have the wrong count of signs
 * Answers type flip on highlight time on test type "AllToAll"
-* Partial crash when no answer is selected

 ## Version 1.x
 * Add similar list for each Hiragana and each Katakana character for option "Similar answers"